maccam912/cleaner-upper-rs/README.md

 - Linux: Includes user cache directories, temporary folders, and common application caches

 The tool also cleans some cross-platform application caches, such as npm, Gradle, Maven, Cargo, and pip caches.

+Additionally, the program recursively scans the file system for any directory named "cache" (case-insensitive) and cleans its contents, providing a thorough cleanup of various application and system caches.

 ## Future Features